AbysmalPshyco/AbysmalPshyco.github.io/_posts/2020-01-22-im_tired_of_being_a_cog.markdown

 ---
 layout: post
-title:      "I'm tired of being a cog"
+title:      "I'm tired of being a cog in the machine in the machine "
 date:       2020-01-22 19:10:53 -0500
 permalink:  im_tired_of_being_a_cog
 ---